blue dumpster truck

 As things stand, the public at large still has a long way to go in terms of understanding the benefits of composting — the equivalent of recycling for organic matter.
 Currently, Americans generate food waste to the tune of 21.5 million tons per year, according to DoSomething.
 In terms of greenhouse gas reduction, the composting of all unused food would be the equivalent of removing 2 million cars from the nation’s roads.

-Clearly, there’s more to gain with the widespread adoption of composting as both a private and community practice.
+Clearly, a lot can be gained by the widespread adoption of composting practices.
 Still, usage remains limited.

 With present consumer habits, more than half of all garbage ends up at one of the nation’s more than 3,000 landfills.
 Prior to the 1976 passage of the Resources Conservation and Recovery Act, landfills were unrestrained, open-air, seagull-flocked dumps.
 Since the passage of that law, regulations have been in place that maintain sanitation protocols and refined waste streams at all of the nation’s landfills.
 Technologies have also been implemented to reduce the size of waste loads and turn such materials into energy.